svenvs/MAKEChristmasLightsShow/README.md

 ### discover WLED

-When you open the app and it will tell you there you need too add your wled click on the + sign in the right top corner. and it will give you this screen:
+When you open the app and it will tell you there you need to add your wled click on the + sign in the right top corner. and it will give you this screen:

 ![WLED welcome screen](/assets/wleddiscoverlights.jpeg)

-If you click on discoverlights it will start scanning your wifi network too find your wled.
+If you click on discoverlights it will start scanning your wifi network to find your wled.
 After a wile it will say found WLED and then you can hit the check mark to get back to the home screen. where it will show you your wled:

 ![WLED welcome screen](/assets/wledapphomescreen.jpeg)

-If it not found your LEDS it might be that the wifi settings of the prefious step did not workout properly.
+If the app did not find your LEDS it might be that the wifi settings of the previous step did not workout properly.
 Check if you see a WLED-AP wifi network again. if that is not there you need to reflash the device and start over.
 You could try setting up the network connections with your computer.
-This might help only you will loose internet connection of your PC for a bit.
+This might help only you will lose internet connection of your PC for a bit.

 If the LEDs are found :D
-Click on your Wled and have fun! start playing around also check effects :D. When you are done playing get back tho the tutorial :D
+Click on your Wled and have fun! start playing around also check effects :D. When you are done playing get back to the tutorial :D

 ## Xlights first start